-acknowledge that I have received and reviewed my student handbook, which contains important information on the College's policies and procedures.
-I understand that I am obliged to act in accordance with these policies and procedures and at all times conduct myself in a professional manner that contributes to creating a positive learning environment.
-Student/Parent or Legal Guardian Signature: Date:
+ACKNOWLEDGEMENT AND AGREEMENT acknowledge that I have received and reviewed my student handbook, which contains important information on the College's policies and procedures.
+I understand that I am obliged to act in accordance with these policies and procedures and at all times conduct myself in a professional manner that contributes to creating positive learning environment.
+Student's Name: Student Number: Student/Parent or Legal Guardian Signature: Date: